-- Resting and restricting activity for two to three days following the procedure.
+- Resting and restricting activity for two to three days following the procedure

-- Wearing two pairs of supportive underpants or an athletic supporter during the day, and one pair of underpants at night, to give good support to the healing scrotum.
+- Wearing two pairs of supportive underpants or an athletic supporter during the day, and one pair of underpants at night, to give good support to the healing scrotum

 - Taking pain relief such as paracetamol for any discomfort

-- Applying ice packs to the area to help decrease pain and swelling
+- Applying ice packs to the area to help decrease pain and swelling.

 The success of the operation is confirmed when two successive semen samples are shown to be free of sperm.
-These laboratory tests are usually undertaken 2–3 months after the vasectomy, or after 16 to 20 ejaculations.
+These laboratory tests are usually undertaken 2–3 months after the vasectomy, or after 16–20 ejaculations.

 As with any surgical procedure there is a risk of infection and bleeding.
 If infection occurs – causing pain, redness, swelling – antibiotics may need to be given.
 Any bleeding from the incision site is usually minimal and resolves quickly.

 Blood that pools within the tissues is known as a haematoma.
 A haematoma in the scrotum can cause the area to be bruised, swollen and painful.
 The haematoma should resolve over several days as the blood is absorbed by the body.

 - Granuloma – where scar tissue forms between the two cut ends of the vas deferens.
 It feels like a small lump the size of a pea and should resolve after a few months.

-- Testicular pain – some men experience an aching discomfort in the testicles after a vasectomy which usually resolves after a few days.
+- Testicular pain – some men experience an aching discomfort in the testicles after a vasectomy, which usually resolves after a few days.
 However, in some cases the discomfort may last for some months or longer.

 Vasectomy reversal is also known as vasovasostomy.
-It involves rejoining both ends of the vas deferens after the blocked and scarred portions have been removed.
+It involves re-joining both ends of the vas deferens after the blocked and scarred portions have been removed.
 This operation takes approximately two hours and requires microsurgery.

-Mayo Clinic (2016).
+Mayo Clinic (2019).
 Vasectomy (Web Page).
-Rochester, NY: Mayo Foundation for Medical Education and Research. http://www.mayoclinic.org/tests-procedures/vasectomy/home/ovc-20177726 [Accessed: 08/06/20]
+Rochester, MN: Mayo Foundation for Medical Education and Research. http://www.mayoclinic.org/tests-procedures/vasectomy/home/ovc-20177726 [Accessed: 08/06/20]

-Mayo Clinic (2016).
+Mayo Clinic (2019).
 Vasectomy reversal (Web Page).
-Rochester, NY: Mayo Foundation for Medical Education and Research. http://www.mayoclinic.org/tests-procedures/vasectomy-reversal/home/ovc-20169496 [Accessed: 08/06/20]
+Rochester, MN: Mayo Foundation for Medical Education and Research. http://www.mayoclinic.org/tests-procedures/vasectomy-reversal/home/ovc-20169496 [Accessed: 08/06/20]